MicrosoftDocs/defender-docs/defender-endpoint/linux-exclusions.md

 File, folder, and process exclusions support the following wildcards:

 > [!NOTE]
+> File path needs to be present before adding or removing file exclusions with scope as global
 > Wildcards are not supported while configuring global exclusions.

 Wildcard|Description|Examples|
 ---|---|---